-Under this policy, all parties can expect:
+Under this policy, all Parties can expect:

-- 1. Written notice of an investigation, including the potential policy violation and nature of the allegation; - 2.
-An academic record hold and academic transcript notation for alleged violations of this policy during the investigation when the Responding Party is a student.
-An academic transcript notation will remain if the sanction at the conclusion of the investigation is suspension or dismissal; - 3.
-The opportunity to offer information, present evidence, and/or identify witnesses relevant to the allegation; - 4.
+- 1. Reasonably prompt and equitable resolution of allegations of Prohibited Conduct; - 2.
+Written notice of an investigation, including the potential policy violation(s), nature of the allegation(s), the identities of the Parties involved, and the date, time and location of the incident (if known); - 3.
+The opportunity to offer information, present evidence, and/or identify witnesses relevant to the allegation(s); - 4.
 Reasonable notice of any meeting where the party's presence is requested; - 5.
-The opportunity to have an advisor of choice for matters involving Sexual Misconduct, including the right to have that advisor attend any meetings where the party's presence is requested; - 6.
-Timely and equal access to any information that will be used during the investigation and related meetings; - 7.
-A reasonable length of time to prepare any response; - 8.
-Prompt and equitable resolution; - 9.
+The opportunity to have an Advisor of choice for matters involving Sexual Misconduct or when the allegation of Prohibited Conduct could result in suspension or dismissal, including the opportunity to have that Advisor attend any meetings where the party's presence is requested; - 6.
+Appointment of an Advisor to conduct cross-examination during Process A if a party does not have an Advisor; - 7.
+Timely and equal access to any information that will be used during the investigation, related meetings, and hearing (if applicable); - 8.
+A reasonable length of time to prepare any response; - 9.
 Written notice of any extension of time frames for good cause; - 10.
 Privacy to every extent possible in accordance with this policy and legal requirements; - 11.
-The opportunity to challenge a member of the Director's Office for actual bias or conflict of interest; - 12.
-Written notice of the outcome, imposition of any sanction(s), the rationale for each, appeal procedures, change to the finding and/or sanction, if any, after an appeal, and when the outcome and sanctions become final; - 13.
-Reasonably available interim measures; - 14.
-Limited amnesty as stated in Section U; - 15.
-No tolerance for false information as stated in Section V; and - 16.
-Protection against retaliation, harassment, or intimidation.
+The opportunity to challenge a member of the Director's Office or the Decision-Maker for actual bias or conflict of interest; - 12.
+Written notice of the outcome, imposition of any sanction(s), the rationale for each, appeal procedures, change to the finding and/or sanction, if any, after an appeal, and when the outcome and sanctions become final: - 13.
+Reasonably available supportive measures; - 14.
+Limited amnesty as stated in Section S; - 15.
+No tolerance for false information as stated in Section T; and - 16.
+Protection against retaliation.

-G. Privacy and Confidentiality
+H. Privacy and Confidentiality

-CNU is committed to protecting the privacy of any individual involved in the investigation and resolution of a report or complaint under this policy.
-With respect to any report or complaint under this policy, CNU will make reasonable efforts to protect the privacy of participants while balancing the need to gather information to assess the matter, take steps to eliminate the reported conduct, prevent its recurrence, and address its effects.
+CNU is committed to protecting the privacy of any individual involved in the investigation and resolution of a report under this policy.
+With respect to any report under this policy, CNU will make reasonable efforts to protect the privacy of participants while balancing the need to gather information to assess the matter, take steps to eliminate the reported conduct, prevent its recurrence, and address its effects.